mysteriumnetwork/documentation/content/node-runners/payout-guide.md

 > Block Explorer URL (optional): https://explorer.matic.network/

 You have now connected to the Matic mainnet with your Metamask Wallet!
 You can now interact with Polygon tokens like $MYST while connected to Polygon.
 Note that transactions on the Polygon network requires its native token MATIC which will be used as gas fee.
-You can get Matic tokens from most exchanges.
+You can get MATIC tokens in any DEX available in the Ethereum Mainnet (such as at @Uniswap) and then bridge the tokens to Polygon.

 ### Adding MYST token to MetaMask on the Polygon Mainnet